PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 **PowerBiEmbedManager** must call the Power BI REST API for two different reasons.
-First, it much acquire embedding data associated with a specific report ID such as the report's Embed Url and the underlying dataset Id.
+First, it much acquire embedding data associated with a specific report ID such as the Embed Url.
 Second, **PowerBiEmbedManager** must call the Power BI REST API to generate embed tokens which are required with App-Owns-Data embedding.

 **PowerBiEmbedManager** has been designed as a controller class for client-side components.
-It exposes a public **getEmbeddingDataForReport** method which has been marked with the **AuraEnabled** annotation making it accessible to Lighting Aura components and to Lightning web components running in the browser.
+It exposes a public **getEmbeddingDataForReport** method which has been marked with the **AuraEnabled** annotation making it accessible to Lighting Aura components and to Lightning web components.
 A client-side component can call **getEmbeddingDataForReport** to retrieve the embedding data and the embed token for a specific report.

 The **SalesforceAppOwnsDataEmbedding** project contains a Lighting Aura component named [powerBiReportAura](https://github.com/PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/tree/main/SalesforceAppOwnsDataEmbedding/force-app/main/default/aura/powerBiReportAura).
-When you add an instance of this component to a Lightning application page, you must configure it with the Workspace ID and the Report ID for a report in a Power BI workspace.
+When you add an instance of the **powerBiReportAura** component to a Lightning application page, you must configure it with the Workspace ID and the Report ID for a report in a Power BI workspace.

 <img src="ReadMe\media\image2.png" style="width:5.2949in;height:1.30519in" />